-If you have sensitive knees or your yoga mat doesn’t provide enough support, you can use a blanket or a towel for extra cushion in kneeling poses.
-Just fold it and place under your knees in poses like Low Lunge, Cat-Cow, Camel, Gate Pose etc.
+If you have sensitive knees or your yoga mat doesn’t provide enough cushioning, you can use a blanket or towel for extra support in kneeling poses like Low Lunge, Cat-Cow, and Camel.
+Simply fold the blanket and place it under your knees for added comfort.

 2. Pigeon Pose